mikef-nl/azure-batch-rendering/plugins/3ds-max/README.md

 [insider build of BatchExplorer](https://azure.github.io/BatchExplorer/insider.html) that is deployed from our continuous deployment system and has the most recent code pushes.

+**Note: Once installed, please login to BatchExplorer and select the Batch Account you wish to submit jobs to.
+This will asist you later when you launch the application from the plugin later.**

 #### 2.1 Install the 3ds Max plugin
 Download the latest zip file from the releases folder.